CloudUX-AU/SeedPacket/README.md

 - Real world names for de-identification logic - yay!
 - Consistently inconsistent data, just like production - yay!
-- Ability to 'bump' date fields so your new seed data is always relevant for reporting, dashboarding etc - yay!
+- Ability to 'bump' date fields so your new seed data remains relevant for reporting, dashboarding etc - yay!
 - Can be run via the SandboxPostCopy interface too if you want - yay!
 - Can be used in test classes too to create realistic data - amazing!
 - Can regenerate new test data to reflect current timeframe with a single command! - whoa yay!